 We all know that making a backup is a time-consuming process.
 Besides, iTunes backs up all data to a computer without giving a chance to pick a particular file.
 But AnyTrans allows you to choose the preferred data type and save it to PC/Mac.
 The program also keeps a list of all the backups with backup date, device name, iOS version, etc. You can preview all content within a chosen backup file and select to extract what you need.

 Another great feature is that you can connect your iOS device to the app without a USB cable.
-If you prefer to back up your iPhone regularly, you can schedule an Air Backup via Wi-Fi network.
+If you prefer to back up your iPhone regularly, you can schedule an Air Backup via a Wi-Fi network.
 All backups are stored locally on your computer, so there is no risk of being cracked.
 Plus, you can make encrypted backups with AES-256, an industry encryption specification that is widely viewed as unbreakable.

 In addition to that, AnyTrans can help you download videos from some popular video hosting platforms (e.g. downloading YouTube videos).
 Just download the preferred video and enjoy it on your device offline.